cloudmesh-community/fa19-523-171/project/reportcloudai.md

 # Amazon ML Services Other than SageMaker

 # Amazon Comprehend

 Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
-No machine learning experience required.
+No machine learning experience required [bibtex].

 # Amazon Forecast

 Amazon Forecast is a fully managed service that uses machine learning to deliver highly accurate forecasts.

 # Amazon Fraud Detector

 Amazon Fraud Detector is a fully managed service that makes it easy to identify potentially fraudulent online activities such as online payment fraud and the creation of fake accounts.
 # Amazon Kendra
 Amazon Kendra is a highly accurate and easy to use enterprise search service that’s powered by machine learning.
 Kendra delivers powerful natural language search capabilities to your websites and applications so your end users can more easily find the information they need within the vast amount of content spread across your company